hindutva/hindutva.github.io/main/rivals/abe-disease/islam/constituent-subversion.md

 ## Intro

 Muslim society has a pernicious effect on non-muslim (especially polytheistic) societies.
+This is the cost of the short-term fitness-gain of the muslim pyramid scheme, as described in the [fitness-effect page](../fitness-effect/).

 - Even when muslims are in the minority, the riot-manual injunctions of[sura At-Tawba](http://en.wikipedia.org/wiki/At-Tawba)have been realized repeatedly.
     - Claims such as "there were no hindu-muslim riots before the British era", or "our temples were destroyed by armies and tyrants alone, none by ordinary rioters" are false.
 (Eg.[K](http://manasataramgini.wordpress.com/2013/07/22/a-sayyid-kills-a-kashmirian-yogin/),)